-As such, there should be more installments of the gruesome franchise, but with the departure of the franchise's long-standing game director and producer Rob Fergusson in Februrary 2020, the future of Gears feels uncertain.
+As such, there should be more installments of the gruesome franchise, even if the game is still several years away from releasing.
 Here's everything we do know about the inevitable Gears 6.

 “I began working on Gears of War over 15 years ago and since then, it has been the joy of my life,” he wrote.
 “But now it’s time for a new adventure.
 I leave Gears in the great hands of The Coalition.”

 While this is a pretty big loss for the studio, Gears of War will almost certainly grind on, especially now that Microsoft’s Xbox Series X is launched.

 Gears 5 leaves ample room for a sequel to continue the story of Kait and her squadmates.
 They only barely manage to fend off a brutal attack by the Swarm, a race of hivemind invaders that are the main antagonists in the series.
 The threat of this monstrous race still looms, as always, when the credits roll.

 As Kait, Delmont “Del” Walker, and James Dominic “JD” Fenix enter the final battle of Gears 5, Kait is faced with an impossible choice: The team comes face-to-face with the queen of the Swarm, who happens to be a mutated tentacled humanoid of Kait’s mother, Reyna Diaz, who was captured by the creatures some time ago.

 The Queen takes Del and JD hostage, and Kait only has time to save one of them.
 Kait frees whichever teammate players choose to save and is forced to watch in terror as the Queen snaps the neck of the other.